facundoolano/feedi/README.md

 - Sources can be put into folders, accesible on the left sidebar (desktop) or on the navbar menu (mobile).
 - The feed behavior can be tweaked with the controls on the right sidebar (desktop) or on the navbar menu:
 - Entries are auto-marked as viewed as the user scrolls down the feed.
 By default, already seen entries are skipped next time the app is open.
 - The default sorting puts least frequent sources at the top.
-Alternatively, there are are strict chronological sorting and an experimental "best score" sorting (based on previous user interactions).
+Alternatively, there's are are strict chronological sorting.

 ### Reading articles
 There are different ways to interact with a feed entry: